davidfoord1/rstudiovim/README.md

 library(rstudiovim)
 ```

-Create and edit a config file (.vimrc), adding a Vim command on each line:
+Create and edit a config file (`.vimrc`), adding a Vim command on each line:

 ``` r
 file.edit(rsvim_default_file())
 ```

-Execute all the commands in the config file:
+Then execute all the commands in the file with one function call:

 ```r
 rsvim_exec_file()